Open-ET/flux-data-qaqc/README.rst

 flux-data-qaqc
 ================

-``flux-data-qaqc`` provides a framework to create reproducible workflows for the analysis of eddy covariance time series data.
-In particular for performing energy balance closure analysis and correction routines which adjust turbulent fluxes.
+``flux-data-qaqc`` provides a framework to create reproducible workflows for the validation and analysis of eddy covariance time series data.

-Notable tools include:
+Notable tools:

 * data validation with methods for quality-based filtering
 * time series data tools, e.g. temporal aggregation and resampling